yingqi0607/tp/docs/DeveloperGuide.md

 ### 3.1.3.
 Design considerations:

 #### 3.1.3.1.
 Aspect 1: How users can easily view and control all the tasks

+* **Current Choice:** Splits the tasks into 3 panels according to their completion status and deadlines.
+  * Pros: Able to support commands that specifically deal with each type of tasks.
+  * Pros: Allows users to view their tasks separately instead of browsing through a long task list.
+  * Cons: UI looks cramp when there are too many panels laid out horizontally.

+* **Alternative 1:** Use a single task list.
+  * Pros: Task list would have a large horizontal space to display long task descriptions and task names instead of having to wrap text.
+  * Cons: Less user-friendly because users would have to manually compare the deadlines of the tasks with today's date to find out which are the expired tasks.

+**Justification for current choice:** To the users, expired tasks that are overdue but not completed deserve more attention than pending tasks.
+ Users would want to either remove the expired task or continue working on it.
+Therefore, we felt a need to display them separately and create commands that specifically handle Expired tasks.
+ In addition, since tasks are sorted in the chronological order of their deadlines, having a centralised task list would mean that both completed and incomplete tasks would be mixed together, which does not allow users to focus on their incomplete task.

 This design filters the tasks into 3 lists according to their completion statuses and deadlines which will be useful to the users, as opposed to having browse through a long task list.